renderedtext/semaphore-docs-new/source/docs/using-post-thread-commands.md

 category: Customizing your build
 ---

-You can easily define commands for Semaphore to execute after build commands on each job, regardless of whether the build commands passed or failed.
+You can easily define commands for Semaphore to execute on each job after the build commands, regardless of whether the build commands passed or failed.

 To do this, simply set a command to "after job" in your project's [Build Settings](/docs/customizing-build-commands.html):